normander/cassandradump/README.rst

       --ssl                 enable ssl connection to Cassandra cluster.
 Must also set --certfile.
       --certfile CERTFILE   ca cert file for SSL.
 Assumes --ssl.
+      --new-keyspace-name   set new name of keyspace - option for export keyspace to another cluster --new-cluster-name    new name of cluster - option for export keyspace to another cluster

 In its simplest invocation, it exports data and schemas for all
 keyspaces: